IreneDeng0202/Data-Warehouse-and-Analytics-Project-Using-SQL/docs/data analytics.md

 - **Ranking Analysis**: To rank items based on performance or other metrics.

 ### Advanced Analytics
-- **Change-Over-Time Analysis**:To track trends, growth, and changes in key metrics over time(time-series analysis to identify seasonality)
+- **Change-Over-Time Analysis**:To track trends, growth, and changes in key metrics over time(time-series analysis to identify seasonality).
 - **Cumulative Analysis**:To calculate running totals or moving averages for key metrics.
 - **Performance Analysis**: To measure the performance of products, customers, and regions Year-over-Year, Month-over-Month.
 - **Part-to-Whole (Proportional Analysis)**: To compare performance or metrics across dimensions or time periods.